elmtree-askmo/cloudcannon-app/content/learn/biotechnology/how-is-data-analyzed-and-interpreted-in-scientific-research.md

 url: /learn/biotechnology/questions/how-is-data-analyzed-and-interpreted-in-scientific-research
 score: -1.0
 related_article1:
-    id: 167597
+    id: 167587
-    title: What is the structure and function of the nucleus in eukaryotic cells?
+    title: >-
+        How do phylogenetic trees help in understanding evolutionary relationships?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-structure-and-function-of-the-nucleus-in-eukaryotic-cells
+    url: /learn/biotechnology/questions/how-do-phylogenetic-trees-help-in-understanding-evolutionary-relationships
 related_article2:
-    id: 167595
+    id: 167598
+    title: >-
-    title: What are the primary sources of biological energy?
+        What are some branches of biology and their significance?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-primary-sources-of-biological-energy
+    url: /learn/biotechnology/questions/what-are-some-branches-of-biology-and-their-significance
 related_article3:
-    id: 167599
+    id: 167592
-    title: How does natural science relate to other scientific disciplines?
+    title: >-
+        What are the main characteristics of prokaryotic cells?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-does-natural-science-relate-to-other-scientific-disciplines
+    url: /learn/biotechnology/questions/what-are-the-main-characteristics-of-prokaryotic-cells
 related_article4:
-    id: 167583
+    id: 167594
-    title: How do organisms adapt and evolve in response to their environment?
+    title: >-
+        How is fitness measured in biological terms?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-organisms-adapt-and-evolve-in-response-to-their-environment
+    url: /learn/biotechnology/questions/how-is-fitness-measured-in-biological-terms
 related_article5:
-    id: 167591
+    id: 167598
-    title: Why is homeostasis important for living organisms?
+    title: >-
+        What are some branches of biology and their significance?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/why-is-homeostasis-important-for-living-organisms
+    url: /learn/biotechnology/questions/what-are-some-branches-of-biology-and-their-significance
 ---

 &nbsp;